CloudNativeInfra/cni/en/ch06-testing-cloud-native-infrastructure.md

 If you measure your tests by code coverage, then engineers will write code that can more easily be covered by tests instead of code that is more appropriate for the task.Dan Ariely sums up human behavior this way in his article “You Are What You Measure” for the Harvard Business Review:

 Human beings adjust behavior based on the metrics they’re held against.
 Anything you measure will impel a person to optimize his score on that metric.
 What you measure is what you’ll get.
-Period.

 The only metric we should ever be measuring is our confidence that our infrastructure is working as intended and that we can demonstrate that.